 1. Clogged Diesel Particulate Filter

 Almost all diesel engines used in the Mercedes vehicles are equipped with Mercedes’s very own BlueTEC system.
 Out of many other problems, a common issue with the BlueTEC is the clogged Diesel Particulate Filter (DPF).
-Popular Mercedes diesel models, including – ML350, E350, R350, GL350, Sprinter, and R320 CDI, are affected by this problem.
+Popular Mercedes diesel models, including – ML350, E350, R350, GL350, Sprinter, R320 CDI, and ML320 CDI are affected by this problem.

 The Diesel Particulate Filter (DPF) in the Mercedes BlueTEC traps and holds the soot particles.
 When it reaches a point where the soot needs to be emptied, it uses the regeneration process.
 Following this automated procedure, the ECU increases the temperature of the exhaust gases to over 630oC.